HISTORY OF THE KING OF PRUSSIA, Fore Street Bovey Tracey.

 THE KING OF PRUSSIA IN THE FIRST HALF OF THE TWENTIETH CENTURY

-By 1931 there was a new landlord, P. Prouse which we know from his being called as a witness in a court case heard by the Newton Abbot Justices.35 The name Heavitreee Arms persisted as shown by a report of their membership of the local darts league in 1948.36
+By 1931 there was a new landlord, P. Prouse which we know from his being called as a witness in a court case heard by the Newton Abbot Justices.39 The name Heavitreee Arms persisted as shown by a report of their membership of the local darts league in 1948.40

 Any records after this will probably be found in the local newspaper, or you could try a nearby hostelry and ask for memories.
-Some oral history details are given in The Bovey Book.37
+Some oral history details are given in The Bovey Book.41

-Not a lot is known about The King of Prussia and even its name is enigmatic.
-Sited in the very heart of the historic borough its inhabitants and customers have witnessed all the local goings on over centuries.
+The King of Prussia is sited in the very heart of the historic borough.
+Its inhabitants and customers have witnessed all the local goings on over centuries.
 Various references show its importance in having hosted important civic meetings and being a venue for financial dealings in a developing economy.
 Its closure has disappointed many but having survived for centuries it is hoped it will reawaken like a pheonix.

 - British Listed Building ID 8451 britishlistingbuildings.co.uk accessed 29 May 2017.